Our La Jolla Response Group were successful in getting sb330 amended on May 7, 2019, to protect the 30ft Coastal Height limit.

 - 3/20/19- Los Angeles Times Housing reporter, Liam Dillon, confirms with Sen. Skinner's representative that San Diego's coastline Proposition D protected height limit is an intended target of both sb330 & sb50.
 Liam's tweet...

 - 3/27/19- RTB Spokesperson, James LaMattery, contacts Councilmember Barbara Bry, and all San Diego City Councilmembers, for official positions on sb50 & sb330.
-(As of 5/10/19- none have provided positions to our office).
+(As of 5/10/19-only Councilwoman Barbara Bry was in opposition, the remainder have not provided positions to our office).

 - 3/27/19- RTB Spokesperson, James LaMattery, after having received only an auto response from Bry's office, again informs her office that a position was necessary as he was presenting an opposing position on the bills to the La Jolla Community Planning Association on 3/28/19.